A Film Guide To Cheap-Ass Halloween Costumes

-I’m guessing a bunch of you will get boozed this Halloween with a lot of disguised strangers (aka.
-Facebook friends), and so you should.
-But you don’t want to be that douche who’s too cool to make a costume.
-But if you’re like me, you also don’t want to try too hard or spend too much.
-So, just for you, I’m gonna reveal some extremely minimalistic costume ideas for the tight-assed and lethargic.
+I discovered a hidden talent that day: the ability to make decent costumes with minimal skill, effort or funds.
+If you’re like me, you also don’t want to try too hard or spend too much.
+So, just for you, here are some extremely minimalistic costume ideas for the tight-assed and lethargic.

 Anton Chigurh from No Country for Old Men